trzewiczek/js-stack-tutorail/02.Redux/README.md

 📝 In `RESCHEDULE_TRAVEL` case we could be
-[Using Object Spread Operator](http://redux.js.org/docs/recipes/UsingObjectSpreadOperator.html) and we will when we make all the plugins in place in `🔍 Extras` section below.
+[Using Object Spread Operator](http://redux.js.org/docs/recipes/UsingObjectSpreadOperator.html) and we will when we put all the plugins in place in `🔍 Extras` section below.

 Now, let's implement our lovely `switch` statement: